meknaak/meknaak/README.md

 ## Hi there 👋

+I'm currently learning the basics of GitHub and programming.
+I'm excited to see where it takes me!

 <!--
 **meknaak/meknaak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.